mqchen/static_files_compressor/static_files_compressor/README.md

 **Instead of referencing all your css/js files seperately like this:**

-- /workspace/css/reset.css
+- /workspace/styles/reset.css
-- /workspace/css/library.css
+- /workspace/styles/library.css
-- /workspace/css/master.css
+- /workspace/styles/master.css
-- /workspace/css/page-frontpage.css
+- /workspace/styles/page-frontpage.css
-- /workspace/css/page-schools.css
+- /workspace/styles/page-schools.css
-- /workspace/css/page-subjects.css
+- /workspace/styles/page-subjects.css
-- /workspace/css/page-info.css
+- /workspace/styles/page-info.css

 Everything can be combined into one request:

-- /workspace/css/SFC.css?path=css&compress&files=reset.css,library.css,master.css,etc..
+- /workspace/styles/SFC.css?path=styles&compress&files=reset.css,library.css,master.css,etc..

 **Breaking it down:**

 - /workspace/css/       Necessary so that all paths in the css files are still relative.
 - SFC                   The keyword for initializing this extension.
 - .css                  Specifies the mode, can be either css, js or txt.
-- ?path=css             A path relative to the workspace.
+- ?path=style           A path relative to the workspace.
 All files must be within this path.
 - &compress             A compression/minify enginge will be used (only for css and js).
-- &files=f1,f2          A comma seperated list of files within the 'path'
+- &files=f1,f2          A comma seperated list of files within the "path"

 **Other params:**

+- cache=normal          Can be either normal, refresh or flush.
 - cachetimeout=10       If some files are remote files, cache cannot be more than 10 sec old.
 - outputcompress=0      Disable output compression, gzip.
+- debug                 Adding this param shows debug mode with FirePHP.

+**XSLT utility**
+This package also includes a small XSLT utility in `utilities/`.
+It is moved to `workspace/utilities` when the extension is installed.
+Please see the file«s documentation on how it works.

 ## License